|Questions and Answers|

 Answer : At the age of 16, Gautam Buddha (then Siddhartha) got married to Yashodhara and enjoyed the married life for 13 years.
 He had a son named Rahul.

 Question No. 06.
-What is the meaning of the symbol "Lotus and Bull" in Buddhism?
+What is the significant meaning of the symbol "Lotus and Bull" according to Buddhism?

 Answer : The birth of Gautam Buddha is symbolised by "Lotus and Bull".

 Question No. 07.
-What is the meaning of the symbol "Horse" in Buddhism?
+What is the significant meaning of the symbol "Horse" according to Buddhism?

 Answer : The symbol "Horse" represents the Great Renunciation or Mahabhinishkramana of Gautam Buddha (Siddhartha).